 After years of trying to find a way to travel and getting nowhere but frustrated, I was struck by inspiration.
 Maybe, just maybe, I could create a business that paid me to travel.
 The more I played with that idea (which seemed outrageous at the beginning), the more determined I became.

 Gradually, it started to happen.
 I wrote motivational articles and, after a while, invitations to speak at seminars began to come in.
-That, of course, meant traveling.
+That, of course, meant travelling.

 Those of us who have been bitten by the travel bug want more of this good thing, not less.
 What many of us have discovered is that finding a way to travel and make money at the same time is as useful as a passport.

-Whether you’d like to create an occasional income—or profit center—to take on the road or build one from a new location, there are countless ways to make that happen.
-This is, after all, the age of the virtual office which means you can set up shop on a Caribbean beach, in a cozy Swiss chalet, or on a rainforest riverbank.
+Whether you’d like to create an occasional income—or profit centre—to take on the road or build one from a new location, there are countless ways to make that happen.
+This is, after all, the age of the virtual office which means you can set up shop on a Caribbean beach, in a cosy Swiss chalet, or on a rainforest riverbank.

-If you already have an intimate relationship with some favorite part of the world, sharing your insider’s knowledge can be a natural venture for you.
+If you already have an intimate relationship with some favourite part of the world, sharing your insider’s knowledge can be a natural venture for you.
 Expats Sam Hilt and Pam Mercer regularly welcome groups to their adopted home in Tuscany, as well as leading groups to other areas of Italy and France.
-They also offer personalized travel planning services for visitors from abroad.
+They also offer personalised travel planning services for visitors from abroad.

 Think about knowledge you already have, perhaps something you take for granted.
 Let’s say you love photography and Ecuador.
 You can create photographic walking tours, showing visitors off-the-beaten path spots where they could create unique photo memories of their travels.

 Bob Walling, who has lived and worked in several spots around the globe, points out that people everywhere are eager to learn English.
 “You could land in a city today, put an ad in tomorrow’s paper or on flyers offering your services, and be in business immediately as a tutor of conversational English.”